- How long must I be in my current position before I can apply for a transfer/promotion?

 Applying for a specific job authorizes the University to contact any of your schools, current and former employers, or other references for the purpose of verifying information and/or obtaining an account of your education, work experience, and skills.
 Please note that the point at which your prospective hiring supervisor will contact your employer may vary; however, this is most commonly done on a pre-employment basis usually after the initial interview.
-This practice is rarely performed on a pre-interview basis.
 If you have concerns about having your current employer being contacted, please communicate those concerns to the person who conducts your initial interview to determine what, if any, alternatives exist.

 Question: What happens after I submit my online application?